-Our Equal Opportunity Employer Policy reflects our commitment to ensure equality, treat everyone with respect and promote diversity in the workplace.
+Our equal opportunity employer policy reflects our commitment to ensure equality and promote diversity in the workplace.

-This Equal Opportunity Employer Policy applies to all employees, job candidates, contractors and visitors.
+Our equal opportunity employer policy applies to all employees, job candidates, contractors, stakeholders, partners and visitors.

 Being an equal opportunity employer means that we provide the same opportunities for hiring, advancement and benefits to everyone without discriminating due to protected characteristics like: